 Hundreds of defendants appeal court decisions every year.
-At Broden & Mickelsen, our criminal defense lawyers represent many people who fight their convictions in higher courts.
+At Broden & Mickelsen, LLP, our criminal defense lawyers represent many people who fight their convictions in higher courts.

 The appeals process is far from straightforward.
 This month, the Texas Court of Criminal Appeals overturned a decision by the 7th Court of Appeals reversing the murder-for-hire conviction of a Texas doctor.

 Dr. Thomas Dixon is serving a life sentence without parole.
 A court convicted him of hiring David Shepard to kill former Lubbock, pathologist Dr. Joseph Sonnier at Sonnier’s home in Lubbock in 2012.

 Lawyers for Dixon appealed the doctor’s conviction on 50 issues related to a lack of evidence to convict, the exclusion of the public from the courtroom on three occasions, and cell tower site information police obtained without a warrant.

 The 7th Court of Appeals overturned Dixon’s conviction in December 2018.
 However, the state of Texas appealed the decision to the Court of Criminal Appeals.